 Online Drawing Development Year

-A postgraduate-level online programme designed to develop your drawing and studio practice.
+A year-long online programme designed to develop your drawing and studio practice

 Designed by artists, for artists, the Online Drawing Development Year is an innovative new course that has been devised to allow arts graduates and those with a developing studio practice, to benefit from live online drawing tuition and a structured critical dialogue with tutors, mentors, and peers over the course of three terms.

 Created in response to the success of our new online public courses and the increasing demand for an online course taught at postgraduate level, this programme will provide students with structure, sustained critical engagement and the development of drawing skills, all in dialogue with their existing artistic practice.
-Students will be able to curate their own programme of courses each term, allowing for a balance between work, studio time and other commitments.
+This is a flexible, part-time course and students will be able to curate their own programme of courses each term, allowing for a balance between work, studio time and other commitments.
 Delivered online, the course also suits those who live outside of London and abroad or have specific access needs.

 The Online Drawing Development Year is a three-term remote learning course that features a structured series of drawing courses, lectures, mentoring sessions and one-to-one tutorials with practising artists that will complement and develop your own studio practice.